eshan-sud/dineBot/README.md

 ### Start the backend:

-- Run this on the terminal in theroot directory of the project
+- Run this on the terminal in the root directory of the project

   npm run dev:backend